sadbattery/Windows-Event-IDs-Cheatsheet/README.md

 10. MITRE ATT&CK Mapping

 ---

-## Contributing
+## 🤝 Contributing

-Contributions are welcome.
+Contributions are welcome!

-If you know an Event ID that should be included, feel free to open an Issue or submit a Pull Request.
+Whether you're fixing a typo, improving an explanation, adding a new Windows Event ID, or enhancing investigation guidance, your help is greatly appreciated.

+Please read the [Contributing Guide](CONTRIBUTING.md) before submitting a Pull Request.

+---

 ---